Certificate in Community Engagement Art

 Real-World Applications

-The certificate equips students with the skills to connect creative practice with social impact.
-Throughout the certificate, students engage in community-based projects, internships, and collaborative initiatives, working closely with local organizations and community groups.
+The certificate equips students with the skills to link creative practice with meaningful social impact.
+Through community-based projects, internships, and collaborative initiatives, students work closely with local organizations and community groups to apply their learning in real-world contexts.

-Upon earning the certificate, students develop a strong foundation in project management, leadership, and advocacy—skills essential for careers in nonprofit organizations, education, and public arts initiatives.
-Many participants go on to successfully implement community art projects in schools, community centers, and other public spaces, demonstrating the practical relevance and impact of their training.
+By the time students have completed the certificate, they have built a solid foundation in project management, leadership, and advocacy, key skills for careers in nonprofit work, education, and public arts.
+Many participants go on to lead successful community art projects in schools, community centers, and other public spaces, demonstrating the real-world relevance and impact of their training.

 Stay Ahead of the Curve

-Community-engaged art is constantly evolving, and the certificate ensures that students remain current by incorporating the latest trends, technologies, and ethical practices into the curriculum.
-Students explore emerging topics such as digital storytelling, participatory art practices, and interdisciplinary collaboration, preparing them to work effectively in diverse artistic and community settings.
+As the field of community-engaged art continues to evolve, Fort Hays State University prepares students to stay at the forefront by integrating current trends, technologies, and ethical practices into the curriculum.
+Students explore emerging topics such as digital storytelling, participatory art, and interdisciplinary collaboration, equipping them to work effectively in diverse artistic and community settings.

-Additionally, students gain essential skills in securing funding, grants, and community partnerships, which are critical for sustaining long-term artistic initiatives.
-Through guest lectures, professional workshops, and networking opportunities, students connect with artists, activists, and community leaders who are pioneers in community-based art practices.
+In addition, they develop practical skills in securing funding, writing grants, and building community partnerships, critical tools for sustaining long-term creative initiatives.
+Through guest lectures, professional workshops, and networking opportunities, students connect with artists, activists, and community leaders who are shaping the future of community-based art.

 Hands-on Activities